The short answer to this is yes, with the slight word of caution of, in almost all cases.

 So long as you haven’t already settled your claim in some way with your employer or through insurance, then it doesn’t affect your right to make a claim, whether you have since left that employment, moved out of the area, or anything else for that matter.

 It is, however, always worth making a call to us for advice as you might be surprised what evidence can be brought to light, even years after an accident has taken place.
 Especially in workplace claims where your employer may have been under a duty to report the accident to the health and safety persons/authorities, and where there may be A&E notes, we can apply for them to assist your claim.
+You can go to a reputable construction accident attorney that can help in all kinds of injury cases.

 Another thing to perhaps consider is that your employer has, by law, to have insurance to pay out claims when there has been an accident to an employee.
 If that accident happened years ago it is the insurer who insured your employer at that time who has to pay your compensation and very often that is not the same insurer that covers the employer currently.
 The practical upshot of that is that sometimes if you don’t make a claim, the only people that benefit are the insurance company.